Vancouver Bucket List: 15 Best Places to Visit in Vancouver, Canada

 Originally built as an Expo Center for the Expo 86 world’s fair, the Science World is a non-profit organization founded in 1989.
-Situated nearby the Skytrain Station, Science World is a top-notch facility perfect for children for learning and sensory play.
+Situated near the Skytrain Station, Science World is a top-notch facility perfect for learning and sensory play children.

 15. Food Tour

 One of the best things to do when visiting a new country or city is a Food Tour.
 Vancouver Food Tour will guide you to one of the best restaurants and places in British Columbia.

 They offer several tours suiting everyone’s taste, including Richmond Dumpling Trail Tour, Vancouver Vegan Food Tour, Urban Foodie Experience, and Craft Beer’ n Bites Tour.

 - 25 Best Things to Do in Vancouver (BC, Canada), The Crazy Tourist

 - Ernst, Law, (2020), 16 Top-Rated Tourist Attractions in Vancouver, BC, Planet Ware